Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 This option is available only for Windows VMs and is used to download RDP file for the remote connection to the Windows VMs.
 {{% /notice %}}

-To download RDP for the remote connection to the Windows Virtual Machine do the following:
+To download RDP for the remote connection to the Windows Virtual Machine, do the following:
-- identify Windows Virtual Machine for what  you want to download RDP file on the *Virtual Machines page*;
+- identify Windows Virtual Machine, for what  you want to download RDP file on the *Virtual Machines page*;
 - click on the **Actions** icon and select the **Download RDP file** in the list of available options.

 After these steps, the RDP File of the selected Windows Virtual Machine will be downloaded.
 Also, you can download RDP file from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.

 ## Edit Virtual Machine
-To edit a Virtual Machine do the following:
+To edit the Virtual Machine, do the following:
-- identify Virtual Machine that you want to edit on the *Virtual Machines page*;
+- identify Virtual Machine, that you want to edit, on the *Virtual Machines page*;
 - click on the **Actions** icon  and select the **Edit** in the list of available options;
 - update the Virtual Machine Name on the opened *Edit Virtual Machines window*  and click on the SAVE icon.